-Although these modelling activities, inserted into the inception and elaboration phases of the methodology, allow to identify the participating actors and their roles, the flow of activities and the organisations involved; they are not sufficient to specify the procedures at an implementation level (concerning the data structure).
+Although these modelling activities, inserted into the inception and elaboration phases of the methodology, allow to identify the participating actors and their roles, the flow of activities and the organisations involved; they are not sufficient to specify the procedures at an implementation level (concerning the data structure and algorithms).
 Given that they do not fully relate the activities to individual classes in the PIM model.

-Although there are no update procedures developed on the implementation test data for the LADM\PT country model, several cadastral update procedures were conducted using real data.
+Although there are no update procedures developed on the implementation test data for the LADM_PT country model, several cadastral update procedures were conducted using real data.
 These were carried out using older "Cadastro Predial" specifications and a CCDM based implementation over an ESRI Geodatabase.
 They were reported as the Pilot Project for the Mira Municipal Cadastre.
 Two specific cadastral update procedures were implemented, using the ArcSurvey extension and the ArcCatalog and ArcMap components of the ESRI ArcGIS software.
-The results of the Pilot Project have shown that a reasonable complex update procedure has to be followed in order to maintain the association between the geometric and administrative data, the topology of the geometric component, and the maintenance of an History layer.
+The results of the Pilot Project have shown that a reasonable complex update procedure has to be followed in order to maintain the association between the geometric and administrative data, the topology of the geometric component, and the maintenance of an History layer (in LADM, a separate History layer is not required; such information is stored in the actual objects).
 It must be stressed that the data in the Pilot Project do not cover the description of the legal situation of the parcels, as required by the Land Registry.